How-to videos offering top notch farming and gardening information

 [Editor's note: This is an extended version of a 2010 interview we did with Lucia Barbato of the Texas Tech University Center for Geospatial Technology while filming a documentary about the courageous efforts of area producers (farmers), academic researchers, and local government agencies to extend the life of the Ogallala Aquifer.
 For those who have seen the original documentary, you may wish to jump ahead to 2:30, where the new extended interview takes place.
 The short beginning was used to provide an overall perspective of the region, and put into proper context why this is such an important problem that many individuals and organizations are seeking to find solutions.]

-Lucia Barbato explains the various maps of the Texas High Plains region.
+Lucia Barbato explains the various maps of the ogalla Aquifer in the Texas High Plains region.
 The Ogallala Aquifer formed millions of years ago, and no longer has an effective recharge capacity.
 This finite, fossil water resource will one-day run dry.

 The central question is this: taking into account the competing interests of the various stakeholders that depend upon the Ogallala Aquifer for their economic well-being, what can be done to effectively extend the life of the aquifer balanced against the short-term needs of area producers who require enough water to successfully grow and raise their crops and livestock.
 Ratcheting the stakes further, these producers must also contend with extended periods of drought conditions (2011 was an exceptional drought year; 2012 and 2013 were also drought years) that requires more irrigation water usage, not less.
 Average annual rainfall is 18 inches, 2011 produced only 5.86 inches for that year.
 But even when rainfall levels approach the average level, it’s the distribution amounts, and the timing of when the rainfall actually occurs, that matters more.
 On a day-to day basis during the growing season, when temperatures and humidity levels are high — and when precipitation levels are correspondingly low — water irrigation needs go up.